+We must thank Prof. Gary W. Siebein (UF) and Prof. José Prata (ESMAE-IPP) for valuable comments and interest along this study.
 Sincere thanks go to all those who participated as listeners in this study.
-We must thank Prof Gary W. Siebein (UF) and Prof Jose Prata (ESMAE-IPP) for valuable comments and interest in this study.
-We are also indebted to priests and church management for allowing objective and subjective measurements to be made in their churches.
-The authors wish to recognize the U of Porto, the Polytechnic Institute of Porto, the JNICT (Portuguese Ministry of Planning), the Direcção-Geral dos Ediffcios e Monumentos Nacionais (Portuguese Board for the National Monuments), the Calouste Gulbenkian Foundation, the U of Florida, the Institute of Construction and the FLAD (Fundação Luso-Americana para o Desenvolvimento) for their financial or technical support in this project.
+We are also indebted to priests and church managements for allowing objective and subjective measurements to be made in their rooms.
+The authors wish to recognize the University of Porto, the Polytechnic Institute of Porto, the JNICT (Portuguese Ministry of Planning), the Direcção-Geral dos Edificios e Monumentos Nacionais (Portuguese Board for the National Monuments), the Calouste Gulbenkian Foundation, the University of Florida, the Institute of Construction and the FLAD (Fundação Luso-Americana para o Desenvolvimento) for their financial or technical support in this project.